mariumtapal/mariumtapal/README.md

 hi, i'm marium (she/her), an undergrad studying math & statistical and data sciences (sds) at smith college. i use R the most but am comfortable using python and SQL. i sometimes dabble into HTML and CSS to make my work look pretty!

+i'm looking for full-time opportunities beginning in summer 2022!

 -----------